loomnetwork/loom-sdk-documentation/docs/en/extdev-transfer-gateway.md

 node ./gateway-cli.js mint-token 2
 node ./gateway-cli.js mint-token 3

-# transfer a token to extdev PlasmaChain
+# transfer a token to extdev
 node ./gateway-cli.js deposit-token 1

 # check how many tokens you have on Rinkeby